How to Setup $2.95 Bluehost WordPress Blog?

 4. Deciding Contract Length

 Basically your hosting plan is a contract with Bluehost like rental agreement for storing your site’s content.
 The contract period varies from 1 year to 5 years term and generally mentioned in months.
 We recommend creating hosting account for 36 months contract.
 This will ensure your commitment level at least for 3 years.
 Also the initial offer price is only valid for the first payment, from next time onwards the full rate will be applicable.
-So the rates will be cheaper when you choose long-term plans.
+So the rate of $2.95 per month is valid when you choose 36 months contract.

 5. Getting Account Details

 Use the domain name and pay the required amount to complete the signup process.
 Bluehost also offers additional features like domain privacy, SEO tool, SiteLock, etc. You can choose domain privacy and uncheck all other packaged offers like SiteLock, Codeguard, etc. If required, you can add these items later when you want to have them on your site.